-Every runner has different needs to take their runs to the next level.
-Whether you like to run marathons, like to stick to a budget, need something specific, or a little of everything, Garmin has vowed that they have a watch to fit your needs.
+Every runner has different needs when they run.
+Whether you run marathons, want to stick to a budget, prefer a multisport watch, or want a little of everything, Garmin has a watch to fit your needs.

 Top 3 Best and Favorites